IKEA DIY Built In Hack Using IKEA Cabinets And Shelves

 built ins in family room for toy storagePin

-Absolutely crazy that what once looked like this…
+Absolutely crazy that what started like this…

-Now looks like this!
+➡️ Now looks like this!
 Say whaaaaat!

 Family room built ins using Ikea box furniturePin